SciML/DiffEqDocs.jl/docs/src/solvers/dae_solve.md

 ## Recommended Methods

-For medium to low accuracy small numbers of DAEs in constant mass matrices form, the  `Rosenbrock23` and `Rodas4` methods are good choices which will get good efficiency if the mass matrix is constant. `Rosenbrock23` is better for low accuracy (error tolerance `<1e-4`) and `Rodas4` is better for high accuracy.
+For medium to low accuracy small numbers of DAEs in constant mass matrix form, the  `Rosenbrock23` and `Rodas4` methods are good choices which will get good efficiency if the mass matrix is constant. `Rosenbrock23` is better for low accuracy (error tolerance `<1e-4`) and `Rodas4` is better for high accuracy.